-To help WordPress users take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to be integrated seamlessly with Google’s various services.
+To help WordPress users take advantage of all that Google offers, many WordPress developers have created plugins that allow WordPress to be integrated seamlessly with Google services.

 Having a Google account will help you during the installation and configuration stages of setting up your WordPress site.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

 Before you begin this module, we recommend becoming familiar with these modules:

 We also suggest watching the following videos in addition to our tutorials in this module:

 You can also view these videos anytime by becoming a member of WPTrainMe.com (PRO Edition).

 You will need a Google Account in order to do the following:

 - Submit your sitemap to Google Search Console for faster site indexing